 In our general experiments methodology, we have used single-threaded and multithreaded client programs.
-Our Event-based Infrastructure and Consistency Framework is also a multi-threaded service-enabled system running on cluster node gf16.ucs.indiana.edu.
-We have sent various requests from the client programs to our proposed system implementation to test the performance, and the scalability of our proposed system.
+Our Event-based Hybrid Consistency Framework is also a multi-threaded service-enabled system running on cluster node gf8.ucs.indiana.edu.
+We have sent various requests from the client programs to our proposed system implementation to test the performance, the scalability and the consistency enforcement of our proposed system.

-We have implemented our service-enabled Event-based Infrastructure and Consistency Framework in Java Language, using Java 2 Standard Edition Edition compiler with version 1.5.0_12.
+We have implemented our service-enabled Event-based Consistency Framework in Java Language, using Java 2 Standard Edition Edition compiler with version 1.5.0\12.
 In our experiments with the prototype implementation, we used Apache Tomcat Server with version 5.0.28 and Apache Axis technology with version 1.2 as a container.
-We set the maximum heap size of Java Virtual Machine (JVM) to1024MB by using the option -Xmx1024m.
+We set the maximum heap size of Java Virtual Machine (JVM) to1024MB by using the option - Xmx1024m.
 In our experiments, we also increased the maximum number of threads from default value to 1000 in Apache Tomcat Server to be able to test the system behavior for the huge numbers of concurrent clients.